julienvollering/DSMdepth/ms/ms.md

   #data: |
   #  use this to add a statement when having only data sets available
   codedata: |
-    R code used in this study is available at <https://github.com/julienvollering/DSMdepth>.
+    *Code and data availability.* R code used in this study is available at <https://github.com/julienvollering/DSMdepth>.
 The depth measurements we used are archived at \doi{10.6073/pasta/6ce440152f693f2156bf5b692a2e7917} and follow data and metadata standards.
 authorcontribution: |
   *Author contributions.*
   JV: Conceptualization, Investigation, Data curation, Formal analysis, Writing – original draft.